momajd/99bridges/README.md

 }
 ```

 The biggest challenge of setting up the map functionality was getting the markers to respond to hover events of items in the bridge index.
-Since the index and the map markers aren't parent/child React components, another event system has to be set up in order for them to communicate with each other.
+Since the index and the map markers aren't parent/child React components, another event system must be set up in order for them to communicate with each other.
 This system was setup using `jQuery`.

 Ids were defined on the index items and markers that correspond to their respective bridge.
 In the `createMarkerHoverEffects` function, a `jQuery` object is iterated over and a hover event is set up for the marker that matches the index item's id.